-The Cape Town weather, the mild South African climate and the abundant sunshine in the Mother City are constantly coming out tops when you ask visitors, expats and locals what they like best about Cape Town.
+The Cape Town weather with its the mild Mediterranean climate, abundant sunshine and comfortable temperatures are constantly coming out tops when you ask visitors, expats and locals what they like best about Cape Town.

 The Cape Town weather in the summer month, usually from mid of November until mid of April, is predominantly warm to hot, but hardly ever the temperatures get too high, as the Mother City's location close to the two oceans is warranting some wind most of the times.
 As the dress code in Cape Town is quite casual, you only need to bring a light sweater for the colder evenings or if there is sea fog.
 Rain is rare during summer, as Cape Town, contrary to most South African region, is in the winter rainfall zone.